Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Experiments

-To provide a summary view across the twenty benchmark datasets, we further show the \emph{average score} and \emph{average rank} of different approaches in the last two rows in Tables~\ref{table:compare_ce_nmi} and \ref{table:compare_ce_ari}, respectively.
-Note that the average score (across twenty datasets) is computed by taking the average on the NMI (or ARI) scores, while the average rank is obtained by taking the average on the ranking positions, for each approach across all the datasets.

-As can be seen in Table~\ref{table:compare_ce_nmi}, the proposed approach achieves an average NMI score of $0.605$ across twenty datasets, which is significantly higher than the second best approach (i.e., ECC) whose average NMI score is $0.480$.
-In terms of the ranking positions in Table~\ref{table:compare_ce_nmi}, the proposed approach obtains an average rank of $1.15$, while the second best approach (i.e., PTGP) only obtains an average rank of $4.85$.
-Similar advantages can also be seen in Table~\ref{table:compare_ce_ari}.
-The average ARI score and the average rank of the proposed approach are $0.547$ and $1.25$, respectively, which significantly outperform the ten baseline ensemble clustering approaches (see Table~\ref{table:compare_ce_ari}).
+Further, to provide a summary view across the 30 benchmark datasets, we report the \emph{average score} and \emph{average rank} of different algorithms in the last two rows in Tables~\ref{table:compare_ce_nmi} and \ref{table:compare_ce_ari}.
+Note that the average score (across 30 datasets) is computed by taking the average on the NMI (or ARI) scores, while the average rank is obtained by taking the average on the ranking positions, for each algorithm across all the benchmark datasets.
+Note that if an algorithm is not computationally feasible on all datasets, it will not have an average score, but will still have an average rank, where the \emph{lost} score on a dataset (due to the out-of-memory error) will be considered as the last position on this dataset.
+As can be seen in Table~\ref{table:compare_ce_nmi}, the proposed three algorithms achieve average NMI(\%) scores of $64.79$, $64.07$, and $64.50$, respectively, which are significantly higher than the fourth best average score of $52.19$.
+In terms of the ranking positions in Table~\ref{table:compare_ce_nmi}, the proposed three algorithms obtain average ranks of $2.00$, $2.63$, and $2.37$, respectively, while the fourth best algorithm only obtains an average rank of $5.53$.
+Similar advantages can also be observed in terms of ARI.
+The average ARI scores and the average ranks (across the 30 datasets) of the proposed algorithms significantly outperform the nine baseline algorithms (as shown in Table~\ref{table:compare_ce_ari}).